 What elevates this kimchi fried rice recipe to “best-of-all-time” status?
 The variety of toppings!
-During a recent visit home, I was invited to an advance screening of season 3 of My Life in Sourdough.
-If you haven't heard of it, it's a miniseries about a French girl living in NYC, looking for love but becoming obsessed with her sourdough starter instead.
+During a recent visit home to NYC, I was invited to an advance screening of My Life in Sourdough.
+If you haven't heard of it, it's a miniseries about a French girl living in Brooklyn, looking for love but becoming obsessed with her sourdough starter instead.
 The series is part comedy, part drama, and part cooking show.
 Clocking in at around six minutes each, the episodes are perfectly portioned as welcome distractions when you're avoiding all those midday work emails . . .

 This vegan cauliflower pasta dish features capers, lemon, and nutritional yeast, a plant-based super-ingredient touted for adding a "cheese-like" flavor to almost anything.
-Crunchy fried Panko is the star on top!When we were around 19 or so, my friend Michelle and I went out to dinner at Otto – Mario Batali's famed pizzeria and wine bar a stone's throw away from Washington Square Park.
+Crunchy fried Panko is the star on top!When we were around 19, my friend Michelle and I went out to dinner at Otto – Mario Batali's famed pizzeria and wine bar a stone's throw away from Washington Square Park.
 I don't remember much about the dinner, but I'm assuming as two awkward teenagers, we probably looked very out of place at the sophisticated restaurant.
-One thing I can tell . . .
+One thing I can tell you for . . .

 If I were to write a book about my time here in Syracuse, I would call it "Everything Is Ice."
 Because it is.
 I wouldn't say it's brutally cold because that word should probably be reserved for places higher up north - like Canada - but, the temperature is rarely above freezing and it has not stopped snowing since mid-December.At first, it was cute.
-Staying in all weekend long, watching the snowflakes dance outside, cooking through gorgeous cookbooks, and cozying up on the couch with whatever I'd just made.
+Staying in all weekend, watching the snowflakes dance outside, cooking through my cookbook collection, and cozying up on the couch with whatever I'd just made.
 But by now it's gotten old - way old - and I find myself . . .